What Is the NREMT EMR Certification?

 To make this process work, you need to seamlessly tie all of the pieces together in your classroom.

-That’s why dozens of EMR instructors have implemented a digital curriculum system to do the heavy lifting when it comes to planning and preparing students for the NREMT EMR exam!
+That’s why dozens of EMR instructors have implemented a comprehensive curriculum system to do the heavy lifting when it comes to planning and preparing students for the NREMT EMR exam!

-Prepare Students for the NREMT EMR Exam with HealthCenter21
+Prepare Students for the NREMT EMR Exam with AES

-EMR instructors across the US use the HealthCenter21 digital curriculum system as a primary instructional resource to teach concepts and skills found on the NREMT EMR exam.
+EMR instructors across the United States use HealthCenter21 from AES as a primary instructional resource to teach concepts and skills found on the NREMT EMR exam.

 It’s here to help take your students from zero to certified by providing up-to-date lessons, engaging activities, scenario-based learning, and automatically-graded assessments.

-To top it all off, HealthCenter21 is aligned to the National EMR Educational Standards that the exam is based on!
+To top it all off, HealthCenter21 is aligned to the National EMR Educational Standards that the exam is based on.
+With AES, you can confidently prepare your students for the National Registry Exam.